observIQ/embeddable-react-final/blog/blog..md

 Maybe this is what you want.
 You might want to obfuscate your backend from the rest of the internet.
 In the case though that your API is already exposed there is a very elegant and simple solution, that avoids Node dependencies and running multiple services.

-## Prerequisites (TODO)
+## Prerequisites

+To follow along with this guide you'll need:

+- Go 1.18 installed
+- Node 16 installed
+- Your favorite code editor

 ## Getting started

-So lets start off with a basic Go API and React App.
+Go ahead and clone the starting point for our app.

 ```sh
 git clone https://github.com/observIQ/embeddable-react.git
 ```

-Here we have or "To Do" application.
-A cornerstone of web development tutorials and this article will be no different.
+Here we have a **To Do** application.
+Unimaginative, yet still a cornerstone of web development tutorials.

 Without getting into too much detail we have a REST API which is implemented in `api/` and a React app in `ui/`.